-- (a) Do the practice problems for both midterms. - (b) Retake both midterm exams.
-(The exams with and without solutions are posted.) - (c) Do the problems below.
+- (a) Do the practice problems for both midterms. - (b) Retake both quizzes.
+(The quizzes with and without solutions are posted.) - (c) Retake both midterm exams.
+(The exams with and without solutions are posted.) - (d) Do the problems below.
 (Solutions are posted.)